tableau/connector-plugin-sdk/docs/run-taco.md

 1. Launch Tableau Desktop.

 ## Run a packaged connector in Tableau Server
+### Option 1
+For each server node:
+1. Drop your `.taco` file into [Your Tableau Server Install Directory]/data/tabsvc/vizqlserver/Connectors

+### Option 2
+For each server node:
 1. Create a directory for Tableau connectors.
 For example:
 `C:\tableau_connectors`
 1. Copy your packaged connector file (with a .taco filename extension) into  the folder your created.